Existence proofs of traveling wave solutions on an infinite strip for the suspension bridge equation and proof of orbital stability: Set-up

 \subsection{Fourier series representation}

-As described in \cite{Cadiot2023}, existence proofs of localized solutions can be achieved thanks to approximate objects on Fourier coefficients.
-Following such an approach, we introduce notation corresponding to objects on Fourier coefficients, related to the ones introduced in the previous section.
-Let $d_1>0$ and define $\Omega_0 \bydef (-d_1,d_1) \times (-d_2,d_2)$. $\Omega_0 \subset \Omega$ is the bounded domain on which our approximate solution is constructed.
+As described in \cite{Cadiot2023}, existence proofs of localized solutions can be achieved using approximations of the true solution in Fourier space.
+Following such an approach, we introduce notation corresponding to Fourier series, related to the ones introduced in the previous section.
+Let $d_1>0$ and let $\Omega_0 \bydef (-d_1,d_1) \times (-d_2,d_2)$ be the bounded domain on which our approximate solution is constructed.
 We let $\mathbb{N}_0^2=(\mathbb{N} \cup \{0\})^2$ and we define

 for all $n \in \mathbb{N}_0^2$.
 The coefficients $\alpha_n$ appear when switching between the cosine series representation and the exponential Fourier series one.
 Let $\ell^p$ denote the Lebesgue space for sequences defined as